Create a rule for HTTP or HTTPS traffic

 --redirect-url <url>

-— the full URL to redirect to.
+— The full URL for the redirect.
 Specify if the action is selectedREDIRECT_TO_URL

 ;--redirect-prefix <prefix_url>